 Taking your cards with you when you head overseas means you won’t have to rely on just cash.
-However, there are fees to be aware of when using your debit or credit card for purchases or withdrawing cash outside the UK.
+However, there are fees to be aware of when using your debit or credit card for purchases outside the UK.

 What are the charges for using your cards outside the UK?